z-adams/Tutorials/Pointers/pointers.md

 };
 ```

 and now our "node" contains the address of our data.
-To retrieve the data from
-the node, we simply do the reverse:
+We, the programmer, know
+that these void pointers point to a `struct OurData`, so we may cast the pointer
+to a `struct OurData*` and then dereference them to retrieve our data:

 ```c
 struct OurData* fetchedData = (struct OurData*)node->data;
 ```

-and we've recovered our data, by casting it to the desired type.
-The important
-thing to understand about this method is that the `Node` struct does not need to
+The important thing to understand about this method is that the `Node` struct
-know anything about the data, it only needs to know its location; we, the users,
+does not need to know anything about the data, it only needs to know its
-are responsible for being aware of the datatype, and casting it properly in
+location; we, the users, are responsible for being aware of the datatype, and
-order for the program to interpret it properly.
-In the process, the data itself
+casting it properly in order for the program to interpret it.
+In the process,
-sat happily in memory and was entirely unaffected.
-In fact, the value of the
+the data itself sat happily in memory and was entirely unaffected.
+In fact, the
-pointer itself also was entirely unaffected; if the value of the pointer
+value of the pointer itself also was entirely unaffected; if the value of the
-`node->data` were 1000, casting it with `(struct OurData*)node->data` has no
+pointer `node->data` were 1000, casting it with `(struct OurData*)node->data`
-effect on the address; it simply allows the compiler to know how large the data
+has no effect on the address; it simply allows the compiler to know how large
-stored at that address is, so that the compiled program will fetch the correct
+the data stored at that address is, so that the compiled program will fetch the
-number of bytes when the pointer is dereferenced.
+correct number of bytes when the pointer is dereferenced.

 A final example, representing another common use of `void` pointers, is in I/O:
 if we are reading or writing data to or from a file, at some level a system call